Matrix method stability and robustness of compact schemes for parabolic PDEs: Numerical Illustrations

 \section{Numerical Illustrations}

-This section presents a few numerical experiments to illustrate the results of the preceding section and to verify the assumptions.

-We proved in Remark \ref{remark:N2}, and Proposition \ref{lemma:eigenless1} that real part of eigenvalues of $W$ are positive for $N=2$, and $3$ respectively.
-Here, we numerically verify the positivity of real parts of eigenvalues of $W$ for other values of $N$.
-To this end, the Eq. (\ref{eq:oned_main_equation_2}) is discretized for the parameters $\alpha_1=0.25$, $\alpha_2=0.1$, $T=2$, $x_l=0$, $x_r=1$ and various values of $\delta z$ and $\delta v$.
-Table \ref{table:eigen} presents the minimum values of real parts of eigenvalues of $W$, and it is evident that these are positive for wide range of $N$.
+This section presents numerical experiments to illustrate the results of the preceding section and to verify the assumptions numerically.
+We proved theoretically in Remark \ref{remark:N2}, and Proposition \ref{lemma:eigenless1} that real part of eigenvalues of $W$ are positive for $N=2$, and $3$ respectively.
+Further, the expressions of $a_q$'s, and $b_q$'s are derived in Table \ref{tab:aq_bq} for $N=4,5,$ and $6,$ in terms of the entries of matrices $X^{-1}$ and $Y$.
+It is observed that for each values of $N,$ $(a_q-b_q)$'s are positive, i.e. the real part of the eigenvalues are positive.
+Hence, the Crank-Nicolson compact scheme (\ref{eq:xy}) for solving convection-diffusion equation is stable for the parameters considered in Table \ref{tab:aq_bq}.
+It is observed from the third column of Table \ref{tab:aq_bq} that $a_q-r_q$ is lowest for the last disk for $4\le N\le 6$.
+Further study is needed to verify if this assertion is true for general $N$.
+If so, the estimation of $a_q-r_q$ for the last disk will be sufficient to conclude the stability result.
+Additionally, for higher values of $N$, the positivity of real parts of eigenvalues of $W$ is verified numerically.
+To this end, Table \ref{table:eigen} presents the minimum values of the real parts of eigenvalues of $W$, and it is evident that these are positive for wide range of $N$.